 *Choose up to 2 practice days ($320+$320=$640)

-This is our core club programming for ages 6 & up and involves training on Mondays or Thursday from 6:00-7:30pm OR Sundays from 12:00-1:30pm OR 1:45-3:15pm.
+This is our core club programming for ages 6 & up and involves training on Thursday from 6:00-7:30pm OR Sundays from 12:00-1:30pm OR 1:45-3:15pm.
 The focus of this program is on developing fundamental racing skills using freeskiing and technical drills.
 Skiers must also be able to ride the chair lift without assistance, or parents will need to assist.
 This is a learn to train program.
 Athletes will also be introduced to Giant Slalom and Slalom race courses.
 There are 5-6 race opportunities that can be attended during the race season.
 (Open to skiers from 6-18yrs old who can ski independently down our training courses).

 Training Focus: 50-65% of the training volume is focused on guided free skiing throughout the season.
 Fun courses that encourage skill practice using whisker gates or stubbies.
 At this stage structured and unstructured environments are used to encourage the development of a broad range of technical skiing skills.
 Training courses using stubbies and gates are used to teach racing techniques.
 Skiers are encouraged to be skiing a minimum of 3 days a week.

 Our Competive Team program is designed for athletes that are looking to train on a more regular basis.
 This program focuses on specific and individualized skills to make athletes better skiers and faster racers.
 Designed to support athletes at the Learn To Train and Train to Train stages of development.
 Coaching and additional training are designed for athletes that are committed to travelling to additional races throughout the season.
 This program runs from 6:00-8:00 on Mondays, Thursdays & Fridays.
 There are 10-12 race opportunities that can be attended during the race season.
 (Open to skiers from 6-18yrs old who can ski independently and proficiently down West)